 What is the Full Form of NFC?

-In this article, we will learn about the Full Form of NFC.
-Near Field Communication is a wireless technology for short-range connectivity in a smartphone, tablet, payment cards, etc. NFC help individual to transform information from one device to another in one touch for various purposes like bill payment, sharing content or downloading information.
+Near Field Communication is a wireless technology for short-range connectivity in a smartphone, tablets, payment cards, etc. NFC helps an individual to transform information from one device to another in one touch for various purposes like bill payment, sharing content, or downloading information.

 History of NFC

-- Technology base started way before with Radio-frequency identification (RFID).
+- The technology base started way before with Radio-frequency identification (RFID).

 - NFC tags read-only stickers with information, which can be read by smartphones.